rnwolf/jira-metrics-extract/README.rst

 Changelog
 ---------
+0.41 - 28 June 2017
+     * Convert burnup_forecast series into a dataframe with column headings so that can be saved to file with column headers

 0.40 - 28 June 2017
      * Update pandas to_csv function calls that did not specify encoding='utf-8'.
 Problems opening files on Windows 7.